 The only answer for a community like ours is to invest heavily in local entrepreneurs who can create jobs in our communities that don’t require massive incentives and won’t leave when those incentives run out.
 Pat Goodwin, the Independent candidate, supported this vision by sharing his own story of starting a local small business.
-He has taken advantage of global supply chains and regional marketing to provide small scale agricultural equipment to the tri-state area.
+He has taken advantage of global supply chains and regional marketing to provide small scale agricultural equipment to the Midwest and beyond.
 The small scale agricultural market has unlimited potential for entrepreneurs over the next few decades and could certainly be a key to our cities financial independence if the collective will is strong enough to take advantage of the opportunity.

 These local visions have direct connections to our national parties.
 Republicans have established a rock solid platform designed and built to cater to large corporations and special interests.
 Democrats continue to rely on a milk-toast version of social progressivism, that will keep the people of our nation dependent on the government and will keep our government dependent on the cooperation of foreign nations.
 All of this is happening while China invests trillions of dollars in global infrastructure.
 Building ports, railways, and highways throughout Asia, Africa, and South America.
 If the US does not find a way to transition back to the original vision of our nation, as a peacefully isolated agricultural nation, we will inevitably crumble.